To receive Disability Insurance Benefits you must have

 monetary benefits but not a medical card.

-Insurance Benefits.
-You cannot get the Medicare card
+Benefits.
+You cannot get the Medicare card until 24 months

-until 24 months after disability payments begin.
-There
+after disability payments begin.
+There are no prescription

-do not need to have worked or paid into the Social
+not need to have worked or paid into the Social Security

-Security system at all.
-SSI is at heart a welfare
+system at all.
+SSI is at heart a welfare system for very

-system for very poor people.
-These are people who have
+poor people.
+These are people who have never worked, or

-never worked, or haven't worked enough to have earned
+haven't worked enough to have earned the necessary

-maximum are eligible to receive SSI payments so that
+are eligible to receive SSI payments so that the combined

-the combined DIB and SSI benefits equal the SSI
+DIB and SSI benefits equal the SSI maximum.

 The SSI program began in 1974